 This can explain why the ‘null’ result sometimes happens even when density dependence is included (e.g. Caswell and Shyu 2017).
 Typically, in these cases, a range of extrinsic mortality values are compared between hypothetical populations, but each population is also forced to have zero growth (r = 0).
 If the condition r = 0 is achieved by adjusting mortality rates at all ages equally, then, effectively, the initial elevation of extrinsic mortality (for those populations in the comparison who were supposed to have high extrinsic mortality) is removed again from the model by density-dependent adjustments of the mortality itself.
 Some people argue that this is a fundamental and exciting proof that helps us understand why extrinsic mortality cannot matter (Moorad et al. 2019); Moorad et al. 2020a make their preference for including the total effects of a mortality adjustment more explicit still.
 Others might reason that this particular exercise is somewhat pointless, as it assumes that underlying variations in extrinsic mortality will not be visible in the mortality schedules experienced by individuals at equilibrium.
 Phrased in the context of our example, they would never be measurable as real bats having lower mortality than real mice.

 Because this example is important, we repeat the message in the context of an experiment.
 While our example is hypothetical, it is inspired by experimentally imposed high and low adult mortality regimes in Drosophila populations (Stearns et al. 2000).
-Imagine that an empiricist is applying random (age-independent) mortality to the population in the high-mortality treatment, but ends up realizing that the remaining individuals respond with improved survival, so that total mortality (considering both the treatment and its subsequent effect) remains unchanged.
+Imagine that an empiricist aims to cause high mortality in the regime where this is the intention, but ends up realizing that the individuals that were not removed by the experimenter respond with improved survival; this is possible since they now live in a less dense population.
+If the high-mortality regime first increases mortality and then, by reducing competition among the survivors, lowers it, it is possible that total mortality remains unchanged.
 Any measures of senescence rates remain unchanged as well.
 Did the researcher recover a deep insight, confirming Moorad et al’s message?
 Or will she instead respond by stating “my experiment didn’t work - it remained uninformative because the manipulation failed to produce an actual difference in the mortality actually experienced by the population, making the subsequent finding that senescence didn’t change a trivial one”?
 We leave it to the reader to form their own opinions about this matter, as we believe both viewpoints have their merits.
 It is of interest to note that Moorad et al. 2020a identify a difference in Day & Abrams’ (2020) thinking compared to theirs based on whether the label ‘extrinsic mortality’ is applied before or after various consequences, such as those in our hypothetical experiment, have been allowed to act on the population.

 To sum up, by now, we have achieved some intuition as to why it is important to identify who precisely fails to survive, or fails to be born, when increasing densities reduce population growth.
 The key question is: can a slow-senescing phenotype reap the benefits of its long life across all relevant population densities, or are its survival prospects themselves affected by density?
 If survival of older individuals is left relatively intact and so is the value of late-placed young (due to the population no longer growing so fast), then we can expect the Williams prediction to hold.
-If the slow-senescer, on the other hand, itself suffers from density increases, we may enter the realm of the null, or even an anti-Williams region (see Abrams 1993 for examples), if the survival of old slow-senescers is disproportionately targeted by density regulation.
+If the slow-senescer, on the other hand, itself suffers from density increases because survival of old slow-senescers is disproportionally targeted by density regulation, then we may enter the realm of the null, or even an anti-Williams region (see Abrams 1993 for examples).

 Ten case studies of slow and fast life histories